 Reviews the feedback form, and contacts the originator, early in the process, with a potential initial response, as well as works with the originator to fully understand their feedback.
 At a minimum, the initial response should describe how the staff intends to address the issue if accepted, or provide an explanation why the recommendation was not accepted.

-After a more comprehensive review, the technical lead will provide a more detailed response to the originator, a possible date that the changes will be incorporated.
+After a more comprehensive review, the technical lead will provide a more detailed response to the originator, as well as a possible date that the changes will be incorporated, or a reason that the form has been rejected.

 For PI feedback, follows the process in IMC 0608, “Performance Indicator Program,” for resolving performance indicator interpretation issues.

-Completes section G and H of the feedback form, documenting the decision to be taken.
+Completes section G and H of the feedback form on the Open Feedback Form Share Point site, documenting the decision to be taken.

 For urgent requests, recommends to the appropriate branch chief that the timeline for an ROP document be interrupted or delayed.

-Forwards the feedback form to the appropriate branch chief for final approval,
+Forwards the feedback form to the appropriate branch chief for final approval, or rejection of the feedback form.

 Is responsible for maintaining the dates on the ROP Feedback Forms Document Timelines site to project an anticipated revision of the document.